 US Naval Historical Center

-Kaskaskia 37k Kaskaskia (AO-27), refueling an unidentified escort carrier (CVE).
-The photo was taken from Hemminger (DE-746).
-The escort carrier is most likely Corregidor (CVE-58).
+Kaskaskia 37k USS Kaskaskia (AO-27), refueling an unidentified escort carrier (CVE).
+The photo was taken from USS Hemminger (DE-746).
+The escort carrier is most likely USS Corregidor (CVE-58).
 Hemminger and Corregidor were two of the ships involved in the unsuccessful search for LT.
 Gen Millard F. Harmon, USAAF, whose plane disappeared between Kwajalein and Hawaii on February 26, 1945.
 Kaskaskia was also in the area at the time and arrived at Kwajalein on March 11, 1945.
 Robert E. Taylor

 US National Archives photo # 80-G-293946, a US Navy photo now in the collections of the National Archives.